miranamoh/image-classification-teachable-machine/README.md

 # image-classification-teachable-machine
 Cat vs Dog image classifier built with Teachable Machine, exported as Keras model, with a Python prediction script.
-# Task Name Image Recognition Model with Teachable Machine
+# Task Name: Image Recognition Model with Teachable Machine

 This Task demonstrates training an image classification model using **Google's Teachable Machine**, exporting it in TensorFlow (Keras) format, and running predictions with a Python script.